 Yin Yoga: Time is the magic ingredient

+Yin yoga targets your deep connective tissues, like your fascia, ligaments, joints, and bones.
+It’s slower and more meditative, giving you space to turn inward and tune into both your mind and the physical sensations of your body.
+Yin yoga is great for beginners or advanced yoga students.
 One of the most noticeable differences between yin yoga and other yoga styles is time.
-How many ways can we say this?
-In yin yoga we linger longer, mindfully marinate, lavishly luxuriate, bask and bathe, bake and wait, still and chill, soak in the juiciness of the postures; in other words, we stay for time.
+We hold postures for longer periods of time in a very passive and receptive way.
+We linger longer, mindfully marinate, lavishly luxuriate, bask and bathe, bake and wait, still and chill, soak in the juiciness of the postures; in other words, we stay for time.